The Brand Continuum

 Composed

-Key issue: maintaining proportion.
+Key issue: keeping work and review in proportion.

 Tempered

-Key issue: using stability to stretch deliberately.
+Key issue: using headroom deliberately.

 Distinctive

-Key issue: ambition outpacing comprehension.
+Key issue: ambition outpacing interpretive capacity.

 Dynamic